Dynamic tonality: Temperament

-The harmonic series and just intonation share an infinitely-complex—i.e., rank-∞—pattern that is determined by the infinite series of prime numbers.
-A temperament is an attempt to reduce this complexity by mapping this rank-∞ pattern to a simpler—i.e., lower rank—pattern.
+The harmonic series and just intonation share an infinitely complicated – or infinite rank – pattern that is determined by the infinite series of prime numbers.
+A temperament is an attempt to reduce this complexity by mapping this rank-∞ pattern to a simpler, finite-rank pattern.

 Throughout history, the pattern of notes in a tuning could be altered (that is, "tempered") by humans but the pattern of partials sounded by an acoustic musical instrument was largely determined by the physics of their sound production.
-The resulting misalignment between "pseudo-just" tempered tunings and untempered timbres made temperament "a battleground for the great minds of Western civilization."
-This misalignment, in any tuning that is not fully Just (and hence infinitely complex), is the defining characteristic of the Static Timbre Paradigm.
+The resulting misalignment between "pseudo-just" tempered tunings, and untempered timbres, made temperament "a battleground for the great minds of Western civilization".

+This misalignment, in any tuning that is not fully Just (and hence infinitely complex), is the defining characteristic of any static timbre paradigm.

 Instruments

-Many of the pseudo-just temperaments proposed during this "temperament battle" were rank-2 (two-dimensional)—such as quarter-comma meantone—that provided more than 12 notes per octave.
-However, the standard piano-like keyboard is only rank-1 (one-dimensional), affording at most 12 notes per octave.
-Piano-like keyboards affording more than 12 notes per octave were developed by Vicentino, Colonna, Mersenne, Huygens, and Newton, but were deemed cumbersome and difficult to learn.
+Many of the pseudo-just temperaments proposed during this "temperament battle" were rank 2 (two-dimensional) – such as quarter-comma meantone – that provided more than 12 notes per octave.
+However, the standard piano-like keyboard is only rank 1 (one-dimensional), affording at most 12 notes per octave.
+Piano-like keyboards affording more than 12 notes per octave were developed by Vicentino, Colonna, Mersenne, Huygens, and Newton, but were all considered too cumbersome / too difficult to play.

 The dynamic tonality paradigm

-The goal of Dynamic Tonality is to enable consonance beyond the range of tunings and temperaments in which harmonic timbres have traditionally been played.
-Dynamic Tonality delivers consonance by tempering the intervals between notes (into "pseudo-just tunings") and also tempering the intervals between partials (into "pseudo-harmonic timbres") through digital synthesis and/or processing.
+The goal of dynamic tonality is to enable consonance beyond the range of tunings and temperaments in which harmonic timbres have traditionally been played.
+Dynamic tonality delivers consonance by tempering the intervals between notes (into "pseudo-just tunings") and also tempering the intervals between partials (into "pseudo-harmonic timbres") through digital synthesis and/or processing.
 Aligning the notes of a pseudo-just tuning's notes and the partials of a pseudo-harmonic timbre (or vice versa) enables consonance.